m0ru/bak/02a_state_of_the_art.md

 - The **model**-stage is usually implemented as a function that is `reduce`'d over the model (equivalent to how Redux deals with state-updates)
 - And lastly the **view**-stage takes the entire model and produces VDOM-messages.

-Separation of concerns happens by using sub-functions or splitting the stream at each stage (or starting with several sources at the intent-stage) and combining them at the end of that respective stage.
+Separation of concerns is realized by using sub-functions or splitting the stream at each stage (or starting with several sources at the intent-stage) and combining them at the end of that respective stage.
 Thus at the boundary between each of the three stages all streams are unified into one stream that is connected to the next stage.

 <!--
 * [ ] driver's are similar to actors?